arturocr/arturocr/README.md

 **JavaScript is my passion**, enjoying it a little bit more every single day for the last 12 years.

 - 👨‍👩‍👧‍👦 Father of two.
-- ✌️ I’m looking to collaborate on Open Source.
 - 💬 Ask me about Web Development, parenting, mountain biking.
 - 📫 How to reach me: [info@arturocampos.dev](mailto:info@arturocampos.dev).
 - 👨‍💻 Pronouns: he/him.
-- 🚵‍♂️ Fun fact: I enjoy of mountain biking and disassembling and assembling back things.
+- 🚵‍♂️ Fun fact: I enjoy of cycling and disassembling and assembling back things.

 🖋 Take a look at [my resume](https://resume.arturocampos.dev/).